scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 with respect to the image down-sized by a factor of two along both axes.
-This process is repeated using the down sized image with pixel values equal to the sums over the 2 by 2 groups from the full-resolution image, and the the process continues until the resolution of the image is only a single pixel, containing the total sum of the full-resolution image.
+This process is repeated using the down sized image with pixel values equal to the sums over the 2 by 2 groups from the full-resolution image, and the process continues until the resolution of the image is only a single pixel, containing the total sum of the full-resolution image.
 This multi-scale representation is illustrated in Fig. :ref:`ms-levels`.